Cameron Explains Why Less is Always More

 This less-than-surprising message was justified, as you might expect, by references to ‘efficiency’ and ‘the taxpayer’ – as though every ‘taxpayer’ was the same, and every attempt to make the state ‘leaner’ miraculously equates with greater efficiency.

-Showing the deft wit for which he is justifiably famous, he said that ‘ I hope the Archbishop of Canterbury will forgive me for saying – it’s not robbing Peter to pay Paul, but rather robbing Peter to pay Peter.’
+Showing the deft wit for which he is justifiably famous, he said ‘ I hope the Archbishop of Canterbury will forgive me for saying – it is not robbing Peter to pay Paul, but rather robbing Peter to pay Peter.’

 But these aren’t the taxpayers that Lord Snooty is concerned about.
 When he says ‘we’ need to do more with less, he actually doesn’t include himself and his class within the first personal plural.
 When he talks about making the state ‘leaner’ he means stripping away the last vestiges of public ownership in the interests of private corporations and companies who will turn public services into a source of profit.